Kinzali/Event-data-tracking/data_warehouse/README.md

 ## Starting and shutting down

-The walking skeleton is used with Docker Compose.
+The API server is used with Docker Compose.

 - To start the walking skeleton, open up the terminal in the folder that contains the `docker-compose.yml` file and type `docker-compose up`.